 The “GWF” and threshold issues

 If the issue is that a server is occupying all available resources, then that should be stated.
-If the issue is that a server is sending mail too quickly, opening too many simultaneous connections, or some other issue, then that should be stated.
-But if all you do is tell me that mail servers are doing things that they are supposed to do, then I’m going to close that case immediately because it does not show me anything actionable.
+If the issue is that a server is sending mail too quickly, or is opening too many simultaneous connections, or some other issue, then that should be stated.
+But, if all you do is tell me that mail servers are doing things that mail servers are supposed to do, I will close that case immediately because it does not show me anything actionable.

 A word about time frames

 This one is more of a matter of taste than anything else.
-Abuse desks deal with a large number of cases, and that’s important to remember.
+Abuse desks deal in large numbers of cases and that’s important to remember.
 Customers who were doing bad things a year ago have either learned their lesson and changed, or they’re still doing bad things today and are continuing to get new complaints.
 That places a freshness bound on incoming complaints.

-Depending on the needs of the abuse desk and how busy they are overall, this number can be quite elastic.
-I think that all other things being equal, I want to start an investigation into a mailing within two weeks of receiving it from the person complaining.
-In my experience, when you push out past about a week, customers ask, “why did it take so long to contact us about this?”
+Depending on the needs of the abuse desk and how busy they are overall, this number can be pretty elastic.
+My thought is that all other things being equal, I want to start an investigation into a mailing within two weeks of the time it was received by the person complaining.
+In my experience, when you push out past about a week, customers ask, “Why did it take so long to contact us about this?”
 You can generally get another week by pointing out case volumes and backlog.
-But, the complaints become more vociferous when you get past that two-week point and spend more time defending the lag than you are investigating the case.
+However, the complaints become more vociferous when you get past that two-week point and spend more time defending the lag than you are investigating the case.
 And, as the saying goes, “spammers gonna spam.”
 So, there will always be more spam if there is a genuine issue.

 Nevertheless, I feel compelled to note that I know other desks operating on different scales.
-One has the headcount to set their marker at around 4 days, while another pushes things out to a month.
+One has the headcount to set their marker at around 4 days.
+Another pushes things out to a month.

 Conclusion